carrier-io/carrier-io.github.io/_posts/2024-02-14-add-interceptor.md

 ```
  > Ensure to replace the placeholders `${CARRIER_HOST}`, `${RABBIT_USER}`, `${RABBIT_PWD}`, `${PROJECT_VHOST}`, and `${AUTH_TOKEN}` with your specific values.
 Also don't forget to remove all **${ }**.
 {: .prompt-info }

+> **Note**: You must set **CPU_CORES=2** in the interceptor configuration.
+> This is essential because one CPU core will be allocated for running the performance test, and the other core will be used for post-processing.
+> If only one core is allocated, the test will start, but the post-processing phase won't.
+> Ensure that both cores are available for smooth task execution.
+>
+>Additionally, make sure that the interceptor version matches across configurations (e.g., `getcarrier/interceptor:latest` or another version you have installed).
+Mismatched versions, such as `getcarrier/interceptor:beta-1.0` and `getcarrier/interceptor:latest`, could cause inconsistencies in behavior and task execution.

 ### Step 3: Run Rabbit Queue Checker Task

 1. Navigate to "Configuration" > "Tasks" on your Carrier platform using the following URL: [https://${CARRIER_HOST}/-/configuration/tasks/](https://${CARRIER_HOST}/-/configuration/tasks/)
 ![Tasks RQC](/assets/posts_img/tasks_rqc.png)
 2. Run the "rabbit_queue_checker" task.